markschl/seqtool/doc/count.md

 variables and/or text is composed.
 The `n:` prefix tells the tool that the distance is numeric, which is useful for correct sorting.

-Wit numeric keys, it is possible to summarize over intervals, add a `n:<interval>` prefix.
+With numeric keys, it is possible to summarize over intervals, add a `n:<interval>` prefix.
 This example shows the GC content summarized over 10% windows: